 Some stars earned inductions only due to their work outside the WWE.
 Japanese stars Antonio Inoki, Jushin Liger and Tatsumi Fujinami were let in due to their incredible achievements in the world of wrestling, not just in the US.
 There is no reason why Muta will not earn that same honour once he hangs up his boots once and for all.

-It is likely The Great Muta will be inducted into the WWE Hall of Fame in either 2023 or 2024, as the lists of stars going into the hallowed hall seems to be growing thinner and thinner as the years go by, leading to some less-deserving stars like Queen Sharmell being allowed in recent years.
+The Great Muta will be inducted into the WWE Hall of Fame in either 2023.
+As the lists of stars going into the hallowed hall seems to be growing thinner and thinner as the years go by, leading to some less-deserving stars like Queen Sharmell being allowed in recent years.